Nicoolodion/isthisnotpossible_CG/README.md

 - [x] Upload to GitHub
 - [x] Detect Duplicates and still has a force add
 - [x] clean up and improve security -- Very Important
 - [~] Add a moderation system (like force remove and force admin specific users) - Partly added in a janky way.
-Only admin privileges possible in a badly coded way
+Only admin privileges possible.
 - [x] Add logs
 - [x] Make it possible to delete games from the main file.
 - [x] fix "undefined" showing up when force adding new-games.add